wxzyd123/SafeSpeech/README.md

 # SafeSpeech

 This is the source code of our paper "SafeSpeech: Robust and Universal Voice Protection Against Malicious Speech Synthesis" in the USENIX Security 2025.
-We propose a proactive framework named SafeSpeech utilizing the pivotal objective optimization and Speech PErturbative Concealment (SPEC) techniques to prevent publicly uploaded speeches from unauthorized and malicious speech synthesis.
+We propose a proactive framework named SafeSpeech that utilizes the pivotal objective optimization and Speech PErturbative Concealment (SPEC) techniques to prevent publicly uploaded speeches from malicious speech synthesis.

-Our paper is comming soon...
+Our paper is coming soon...

 \[[Demo Page](https://wxzyd123.github.io/safespeech)\]